sindre-frisvold-git/redis-docs/docs/guide/go-redis-vs-redigo.md

 conn.Close()
 ```

-But if you need to manage connections manually, go-redis allows you to do that:
+But if you need to manage connections manually, go-redis allows you to do that as well:

 ```go
 // go-redis manual connection management